bhays/gravity-forms-highrise-crm/readme.md

 ## Installation
 1. Install as a regular WordPress plugin
-2. Create a form with the appropriate fields for your survey
+3. Create a form with Gravity Forms
-3. Input Convio Open API credentials at Forms->Settings->Convio
+4. Input Highrise credentials at Forms->Settings->Highrise CRM
-4. Navigate to Forms->Convio to setup limit feeds for the desired quantity fields
+5. Navigate to Forms->Highrise CRM to setup feeds for the desired forms

 ## Changelog

+### 1.0
+* Code cleanup
+* Add to WordPress Plugin Repository

 ### 0.6
 * Added note for contact creation in Highrise